 The prudent level of reserves that the Council should maintain is a matter of judgement.
-Generally the higher the risk of the council's financial plans, the higher the level of reserves and balances that should prudently be held.
-The Oxford Model's reliance on income streams from its wholly owned companies and other sources of income such as commercial rents is a higher risk approach than simply reducing spend.
+Generally, the higher the risk of the council's financial plans, the higher the level of reserves and balances that should prudently be held.
+The Oxford Model's reliance on income streams from its wholly owned companies and other sources of income such as commercial rents to cover General Fund expenditure is a higher risk approach than simply reducing spend.
 In such situations it is prudent and advisable to hold an adequate amount of reserves and balances to deal with any volatility in these areas.
 The consequence of not keeping a prudent level of reserves can be significant.
-One serious problem, or a series of events, can have a significant impact on the Council's finances such as a downturn in the financial position of ODS or reduced activity in OCHL, as has been recently seen, or a reduction in the rental value of the Council's property holding could lead to less return for the Council and potentially a deficit position.
-In the absence of reserves the Council would be forced to cut expenditure in a damaging or arbitrary way.